 How to Participate in this Program

 Documentation of activities is the key to the program.
 Members' volunteer activity since 2005 has been recorded by AAOS from its database of management information.
-In addition, however, there is an opportunity for you to submit your volunteer activities with other organizations.
-You may submit your non-AAOS volunteer activities since 2005.
-If you have any questions about submitting your non-AAOS activities or need more information about this program, please contact Donna Siwek at email@example.com .
+In addition, there is an opportunity to submit non-AAOS volunteer activities since 2005.
+If you have any questions about submitting your non-AAOS activities or need more information about this program, please contact Governance at firstname.lastname@example.org.

 Categories of service: Members may claim one credit per year for their AAOS and non-AAOS volunteer activities in each of the three following areas (maximum of three credits per year if you have volunteered in each of the areas):